 Disruptive technology is a service or product intended for a new set of customers.
-It is the advent of a new technology, created in such a way that it makes the incumbent outdated over the years.
+It is the advent of new technology, created in such a way that it makes the incumbent outdated over the years.

 Technology is changing processes and workflow in the financial industry.
-Work that was once handled with bulky computers, human interactions and paper money is now done on digital interfaces.
+Work that was once handled with bulky computers, human interactions, and paper money is now done on digital interfaces.
 Fintech is the main player in disrupting traditional banks.
-Almost every kind of financial activity— from wealth management to banking to payments and more — are being carried out by startups.
+Almost every kind of financial activity— from wealth management to banking to payments and more — is being carried out by startups.
 Meanwhile, the traditional banks are trying to solve a problem presented by fintech: How can they avoid going obsolete and benefit from digitalization?

 Now the question you should ask yourself is: Is my business ready for disruptive technology?
 With the current advancement in technology, almost all businesses are at risk of becoming obsolete.
 Look at how Online University is taking over the higher education system.
 Today, self-driving cars are almost hitting the roads and Apple pay is eliminating credit cards.
 Therefore, the future of your company or business depends on what you are doing today.
 Understanding technology is so important that you cannot afford to ignore it.
-You either adopt or get ruined by the disruptive technology.
+You either adopt or get ruined by disruptive technology.